 Share this

-by Sean Hill on Nov 21, 2025
+by Sean Ronnie Hill on Nov 21, 2025

-I was meeting Zoe Birch - physio, founder of Physio Motion, and fellow seeker of what-the-hell-this-is-alive-feels-like - for an early-morning cold-water swim.
-And somewhere between the sting of the water on my skin and the slow, steady breath that followed, I realised:
+I was meeting Zoe Birch - physiotherapist, founder of Physio Motion, and someone with an appetite for the kind of experiences that are difficult to explain afterwards, for an early-morning cold-water swim.
+Somewhere between the sting of the water and the slow breath that followed, a thought surfaced.
+This feels exactly like designing to Passivhaus standards.

 Early-morning winter swim at the Serpentine with our client Zoe Birch - a moment of clarity, discipline and reset that mirrors the mindset behind Passivhaus design.

 Cold water strips away the noise.
+Passivhaus strips away the waste.
+Both sharpen what matters.

 A calm, pre-dawn view over the Serpentine - the stillness, the cold air, and the first light rising over Hyde Park, moments before stepping into the water.